wiird2012/roblox-scripts/README.md

 # roblox-scripts
-Collection of the scripts I published. (includes skidded :trollface:)
+Collection of the scripts I published. (includes skidded)

 Scripts in archives subfolder are either: skidded, old, obsolete or all of them.
 Avoid using scripts from there.